What Do Speech-Language Pathologists Do in a School Setting?

 - Language Disabilities

 - Voice Disorders

 - Articulation Disorders

 Add Qualified Speech-Language Pathologists to Your Related Services Team With PTS

 PTS specializes in placing highly trained and qualified therapists with schools and early intervention programs while also delivering ongoing therapist supervision and day-to-day operational support.

 Do you want to learn more about how we can effectively serve students with speech and language disorders while helping you contain special education costs in the long run?
-Fill out the form and add a Speech-Language Pathologist to your related services team today!
+Contact us today!